-GLUCOSE: This test is based on a double sequential enzyme reaction.
+Glucose: This test is based on a double sequential enzyme reaction.
 One enzyme, glucose oxidase, catalyzes the formation of gluconic acid and hydrogen peroxide from the oxidation of glucose.
 A second enzyme, peroxidase, catalyzes the reaction of hydrogen peroxide with potassium iodide chromogen to oxidize the chromogen to colors ranging from blue-green to greenish-brown through brown and dark brown.

-BILIRUBIN: This test is based on the coupling of bilirubin with a diazotized dichloroaniline in a strongly acid medium.
-The colors range from light tan to reddish-brown.
+Bilirubin: This test is based on the coupling of bilirubin with a diazotized dichloroaniline in a strongly acid medium.
+The colors range from light tan to reddish-brown

-KETONE: This test is based on the reaction of acetoacetic acid with sodium nitroprusside in a strongly basic medium.
+Ketone: This test is based on the reaction of acetoacetic acid with sodium nitroprusside in a strongly basic medium.
 The colors range from beige or buff-pink color for a "Negative" reading to pink and pink-purple for a "Positive" reading.

-SPECIFIC GRAVITY: This test is based on the apparent pKa change of certain pretreated polyelectrolytes in relation to the ionic concentration.
+Specific Gravity: This test is based on the apparent pKa change of certain pretreated polyelectrolytes in relation to the ionic concentration.
 In the presence of an indicator, the colors range from dark blue or blue-green in urine of low ionic concentration to green and yellow-green in urine of higher ionic concentration.

-$\textbf{BLOOD:} \ \ \, \text{This test is based on the pseudoperoxidase action of hemoglobin and erythrocytes which catalyzes the reaction of 3,3',5, 5'-tetramethyl-benzidine and buffered and buffered are the control of the$ organic peroxide.
+This test is based on the pseudoperoxidase action hemoglobin and erythrocytes which catalyzes the reaction of 3,3', 5, 5'-tetramethyl-benzidine and buffered organic peroxide.
 The resulting colors range from orange to yellow-green and dark green.
-Very high blood concentration may cause the color development to continue to dark blue.

-PH: This test is based on the well known double pH indicator method, where bromothymol blue and methyl red give distinguishable colors over the pH range of 5-9.
+Very high blood concentration may cause the color development to continue to dark blue pH: This test is based on the well known double pH indicator method, where bromothymol blue and methyl red give distinguishable colors over the pH range of 5-9.
 The colors range from red-orange to yellow and yellow-green to blue-green.

-PROTEIN: This test is based on the protein error-of-indicator principle.
+Protein: This test is based on the protein error-of-indicator principle.
 At a constant pH, the development of any green color is due to the presence of protein.
-Colors range from yellow for a "Negative" reaction to yellow-green and green to blue-green for a "Positive" reaction.
+Colors range from yellow for a "Negative" reaction to yellow-green and green to blue-green for a "Devitive" treation.
+"Positive" reaction.

-UROBILINOGEN: This test is based on a modified Ehrlich reaction in which p-diethylaminobenzaldehyde reacts with urobilinogen in a strongly acid medium.
+Urobilinogen: This test is based on a modified Ehrlich reaction in which p-diethylaminobenzaldehyde reacts with urobilinogen in a strongly acid medium.
 Colors range from light pink to bright magenta.

-NITRITE: This test depends on the conversion of nitrate to nitrite by the action of Gramnegative bacteria in the urine.
-The nitrite reacts with p-arsanilic acid to from a diazonium compound in an acid medium.
+Nitrite: This test depends on the conversion of nitrate to nitrite by the action of Gram-negative bacteria in the urine.
+The nitrite reacts p-arsanilic acid to from a diazonium compound in an acid ium.
 The diazonium compound in turn couples with 1,2,3,4tetrahydrobenzo(h) quinolin to produce a pink color.

-LEUKOCYTES: This test is based on the action of esterase present in leukocytes, which catalyzes the hydrolysis of an indoxyl ester derivative.
-The indoxyl ester liberated reacts with a diazonium salt to produce a beige-pink to purple color.
+Leukocytes: This test is based on the action of esterase present in leukocytes, which catalyzes the hydrolysis of an indextlest model and the derivative.
+The indext ester liberated reacts with a diazonium salt to produce a beige-pink to purple color.

-ASCORBIC ACID: This test is based on the action of a complex chelating agent with a polyvalent metal ion in its higher state and an indicator dye that can react with the metal ion in its lower state to produce a color change from blue-green to yellow.
+Ascorbic Acid: This test is based on the action of a complex chelating agent with a polyvalent metal ion in its higher state and an indicator dye that can react with the metal ion in its lower state to produce a color change from blue-green to yellow.

-REAGENTS (Based on dried weight at time of impregnation)

-GLUCOSE: 16.3%w/w glucose oxidase (Aspergillus niger, 1.3IU); 0.6%w/w peroxidase (horseradish, 3300 IU); 7.0% w/w potassium iodide; 76.1% w/w buffer and non-reactive ingredients.
+REAGENTS (Based on dried weight at time of impregnation) Glucose: 16.3%w/w glucose oxidase (Aspergillus niger, 1.3IU); 0.6%w/w peroxidase (horseradish, 3300 IU); 7.0% w/w potassium iodide; 76.1% w/w buffer and non-reactive ingredients.

-BILIRUBIN: 0.4% w/w 2,4-dichloroaniline diazonium salt, balanced with buffer and nonreactive ingredients.
+Bilirubin:~0.4% w/w 2,4-dichloroaniline diazonium salt, balanced with buffer and non-reactive ingredients.

-KETONE: 7.7% w/w sodium nitroprusside balanced with buffer and non-reactive ingredients.
+Ketone: 7.7% w/w sodium nitroprusside balanced with buffer and non-reactive ingredients.